-NARAL Pro-Choice America is seeking a Regional Organizing Manager for the Southeast to identify, train, and support volunteers and volunteer leaders to move decision makers, elect pro-choice candidates, and win campaigns.
-The initial priority of the Regional Organizing Manager will be organizing around the South Carolina primary, and then organizing more broadly in the region thereafter.
+NARAL Pro-Choice America is seeking a Regional Organizing Manager for the Southeast, based in Georgia, to identify, train, and support volunteers and volunteer leaders to move decision-makers, elect pro-choice candidates, and win campaigns in the Southeast region.

 As the nation’s leading pro-choice advocacy group, NARAL Pro-Choice America is dedicated to protecting and expanding reproductive freedom for all Americans, including abortion access.
 Along with our 2.3 million member activists from all 50 states and network of state affiliates, NARAL works to guarantee that each woman has access to the full range of reproductive freedoms.